apptainer/singularity-userdocs/contributing.rst

 In the GitHub flow, the master branch is the frozen, current version of the software.
-Your master branch is always in sync with the upstream (our sylabs master), and the sylabs master is always the latest release of Singularity.
+Your master branch is always in sync with the upstream (our Sylabs master), and the Sylabs master is always the latest release of Singularity.

 This would mean that I can update my master branch as follows: